 Rehabilitation starts as soon as possible for hospitalized patients and progresses on an outpatient basis depending on each patient’s needs.
 Patients initially hospitalized elsewhere for stroke or other neurovascular conditions often turn to our rehabilitation experts to help them get back to their lives as well as possible.
-In 2012:
+In 2022:

-- 137 stroke patients were treated in our inpatient rehabilitation program.
+- 170 stroke patients were treated in our inpatient rehabilitation program.

-- The average length of stay was 15.6 days.
+- The average length of stay was 14.1 days.

-Rehabilitation Experts Specially Trained in Recovery from Stroke and Other Neurovascular Conditions
+Rehabilitation Experts Specially Trained in Stroke Recovery

 Led by an internationally recognized neurorehabilitation physician, rehabilitation team members are specially trained to help patients recover from conditions that affect the neurovascular system of the brain and spine.
 They provide physical therapy, speech therapy, occupational therapy, therapeutic recreation and vocational rehabilitation to help get patients back to the activities they love.
 Stroke nurse specialists, case managers, social workers and rehabilitation psychologists round out the team.
 The goal is to maximize health – physically, mentally and emotionally.
 Additional expertise is also available for treating related conditions such as spasticity and depression.

 As part of an academic medical center, our program’s experts offer patients the latest proven rehabilitation techniques and technology to speed and enhance recovery.
 It is one of the only providers in the region to use function electrical stimulators that may help improve the abilities of people with neurological conditions that affect leg and arm use.
-Patients with walking and balance needs benefit from our Human Motion Analysis Laboratory (“Gait Lab”), operated in collaboration with Marquette University.
-An international research leader, the lab offers services found at only a few centers in the state.

-Our Research Brings Innovation to Patient Care
+Stroke Research Brings Innovation to Patient Care

 Today’s research efforts at Froedtert & the Medical College of Wisconsin translate into treatment innovations for our patients.
 Approaches such as robotic training are regularly being trialed as our experts look for more effective ways to help our patients recover their health following a neurovascular event.

-Recognized as a Certified Stroke Rehabilitation Program
+Accredited as a Stroke Rehabilitation Program